bernwo/bernwo.github.io/src/content/post/simple-interactive-plot-example.md

 }
 ```

-Of course, a 3D bar chart is not the only way one can visualise the data. <a href="https://www.echarts.apache.org/" target="_blank" rel="noopener noreferrer" class="cactus-link inline-block">
+Of course, a 3D bar chart is not the only way one can visualise the data. <a href="https://echarts.apache.org/" target="_blank" rel="noopener noreferrer" class="cactus-link inline-block">
 ECharts.js
 </a> offers a lot of different plot types, and you can check them out <a href="https://echarts.apache.org/examples/" target="_blank" rel="noopener noreferrer" class="cactus-link inline-block">here</a>.

 ## Why?

 I've always wanted to write a blog with pedagogical elements present, and what better way to achieve that than to include beautiful visualisations that are interactive and animated.
 To avoid re-inventing the wheel, I looked for available JavaScript libraries that allow me to plot.
-There were many promising candidates, but alas most of them are either missing a feature that I wanted or is too low-level.
-Except for <a href="https://www.echarts.apache.org/"  target="_blank" rel="noopener noreferrer" class="cactus-link inline-block">
+There were many promising candidates, alas most of them are either missing a feature that I wanted or is too low-level.
+Except for <a href="https://echarts.apache.org/"  target="_blank" rel="noopener noreferrer" class="cactus-link inline-block">
 ECharts.js
 </a>, which I found to be perfect for my use-case.

 Besides wanting to write a blog with pedagogical elements, I also wanted to learn how to write JavaScript and use external libraries, which is why I came up with the toy models that you're seeing on this page.
-Despite coming from a physics background and minimal frontend development experience, I was able to whip this page up in less than a week from zero.
+Despite coming from a physics background with minimal frontend development experience, I was able to whip this page up in less than a week from zero.
 It was super fun! 🥳